 Goebel Park Pool is located along Philadelphia Street between West 5th and West 9th Streets in the Mainstrasse neighborhood.

 Both pools are available to Covington residents in possession in of a pool pass.

 Water Park/Splash Pad

-This elaborate Water Park/Splash Pad park is one of the best kept secrets for young children.
-Located within the Bill Cappel Youth Sports Complex, this facility is located in the Latonia area of Covington at 43rd Street and Decoursey Avenue.
-The Water Park is subject to a seasonal schedule and is exclusively available to all Covington residents in possession of a pool pass.
+The Water Park/Splash Pad is great for young children.
+Part of the Bill Cappel Youth Sports Complex, this facility is located at 43rd Street and Decoursey Avenue.
+The Water Park is subject to a seasonal schedule and is available to all Covington residents in possession of a pool pass.

 Pool and water park access is available to Covington residents in possession of a pool pass.
 Pool passes are available through the Parks & Recreation Department each year from May through August.
 Pool passes can also be acquired at pool locations during this time.

 Download the Pool Pass Application

 To obtain a pool pass, Covington residents will need to provide proof of residency, (a valid driver's license or State ID).
 If a resident has recently relocated to Covington and is not yet in possession of an ID with proof of address, a lease or utility bill showing a Covington address along with a photo ID is acceptable.

 Applicants must be 18 years of age or older and will be required to complete and sign their own form.
 Parents and grandparents may get a pool pass for any children or grandchildren under the age of 18.
 Each pool pass comes with three guest passes.